-Not including the shares held by Madeleine Pickens, Company Designees and Pickens Transferees (described in the following paragraph), the holders of 27,283,391 outstanding shares of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act.
+Not including the shares held by the Pickens Transferees (described in the following paragraph), the holders of 27,283,391 outstanding shares of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act.
 These registration rights, which also cover shares of common stock issuable upon the exercise of any warrants held by any such holder (including the warrant to purchase 15,000,000 shares held by Mr. Pickens) or any other shares of common stock issued to any of such holders by us, are contained in a registration rights agreement and are described in "Description of Capital Stock."
 The registration rights agreement expires on December 31, 2012 or, with respect to an individual holder, when such holder receives an opinion of counsel that such holder is able to sell all of its shares pursuant to Rule 144(k) under the Securities Act immediately without any volume limitation and without any additional unreasonable expense.

-The registration rights agreement was amended in May 2007 to grant registration rights (1) to Madeleine Pickens, wife of Boone Pickens, (2) to certain stockholders who are employees and directors of the company, whom we refer to as the Company Designees, and (3) to certain stockholders who purchased or otherwise received shares from Boone Pickens, whom we refer to as the Pickens Transferees.
+The registration rights agreement was amended in May 2007 to grant registration rights to certain stockholders, including stockholders who purchased or otherwise received shares from Boone Pickens, whom we refer to as the Pickens Transferees.
 These registration rights are effective only with respect to this offering and expire upon the consummation of this offering.
-Under the amendment, assuming the selling stockholders are permitted to sell 10,000,000 shares in the initial closing of this offering and 3,000,000 shares pursuant to the underwriters' over-allotment option, (1) Madeleine Pickens may sell up to 1,000,000 shares in the initial closing of this offering, (2) the Company Designees may sell up to 1,021,634 shares in the initial closing of this offering, and (3) the Pickens Transferees may sell up to 980,834 shares of common stock in the over-allotment closing of this offering, in each case subject to pro rata cutback if the size of the offering is reduced (except generally for Madeleine Pickens and two Company Designees holding a total of 12,500 shares).
+Under the amendment, assuming the selling stockholders are permitted to sell 1,500,000 shares pursuant to the underwriters' over-allotment option, the Pickens Transferees may sell up to 490,417 shares of common stock in the over-allotment closing of this offering.